blankoworld/makefly/README.md

   * BLOG_TITLE: Title of your weblog
   * BLOG_SHORT_DESC: A short description of your weblog
   * BLOG_DESCRIPTION: A long description of your weblog
-  * BLOG_LANG: your language.
-Note that file lang/translate.YOUR_LANGUAGE should exists.
+  * BLOG_LANG: your language code.
+Note that file lang/translate.YOUR_LANGUAGE_CODE should exists.
 For an example if I set this parameter to *en*, a *lang/translate.en* file should exists!
   * BLOG_CHARSET: your encoding configuration.
-Should be something like **UTF-8** or **ISO-8859-1**
+Should be something like **UTF-8** or **ISO-8859-1**.
+If you don't know what's this option, just let it to *UTF-8*.
-  * BASE_URL: absolute URL of your blog
+  * BASE_URL: absolute URL of your blog.
+For an example http://makefly.e-mergence.org/.
   * RSS_FEED_NAME: Title for the RSS Feed
   * MAX_POST: Max post that would be showed on home page
-  * DATE_FORMAT: Date format.
+  * DATE_FORMAT: Date format displayed for each post.
 Please see man date's page for more information.
   * SHORT_DATE_FORMAT: Short date format that would be used on the post list page.
 Please see man date's page for more information.
   * INDEX_FILENAME: Name given to all index'pages.
 For an example with **INDEX_FILENAME = mainpage**, post list page will be named *mainpage.html*.
   * PAGE_EXT: suffix that all page will have. **DO NOT FORGET TO ADD A POINT BEFORE SUFFIX**.
-For an example, with **PAGE_EXT = .html**, all pages will be index.html.
+For an example, with **PAGE_EXT = .html**, all pages will be under the form: index.html.
   * ABOUT_FILENAME: As described, this is the about's filename.
 If you set it to "about" for an example, you have to create a "about.md" file into **special** directory in order to have an about's page.
 If you change it to "toto", so you have to create a *toto.md* file into **special** directory.
   * POSTDIR_NAME: The name you want to be displayed in URL when a user go to post list.
 For an example, if you set it to "myposts": http://makefly.e-mergence.org/myposts/ will display all you posts.
 This is useful for others languages.
   * TAGDIR_NAME: Same behaviour as POSTDIR_NAME, but for tags.
 Change it to "mytags" for an example, and you will have URLs like this: http://makefly.e-mergence.org/mytags/ to display tag list.